jhackett1/jayehackett/posts/samaritans.md

 Before the changes, that process would have involved lots of phone calls, emails and in-person visits over several weeks.

+The products use server-rendered React, driven by an AWS DynamoDB database.

 The project is now in a national beta phase.

 **[See the new digital recruitment journey](https://volunteer.samaritans.org/volunteer).**